alexwlchan/alexwlchan.net/src/_articles/2022/2022-01-07-rusty-shelves.md

 ---
-layout: post
+layout: article
 date: 2022-01-07 09:05:51 +00:00
 title: Creating coloured bookshelf graphics in Rust
 summary: Explaining some code that draws coloured rectangles in a way that looks a bit like an upside-down bookshelf.
-tags:
-  - rust
+topics:
-  - generative art
+  - Generative art
-  - drawing things
+  - Rust
-old_syntax_highlighting: true
 ---

 In my [last post], I mentioned I have a mini-site where I track the books I've been reading ([books.alexwlchan.net]).